ooni/spec/data-formats/df-001-httpt.md

 `BinaryData` instance otherwise.
 In case multiple headers have the same key, the map SHOULD only contain the first value.

-- `headers_list` (`[]HeaderValue`); since v0.3.0): this is a better representation of headers that allows us to represent the case where there are multple values for the same header key.
-See below the definion of `HeaderValue`, which in the common case boils down to `[string, string]`.
+- `headers_list` (`[]HeaderValue`); since v0.3.0): this is a better
+representation of headers that allows us to represent the case where there are multple values for the same header key.
+See below the definion of `HeaderValue`, which in the value-is-UTF-8 case boils down to the `[string, string]` tuple.

 - `method` (`string`): the request method.